Commenter avec TAGUETTE

 If you've downloaded and installed Taguette on your computer, you should be able to double-click on the Taguette icon and start it up!
 You'll see the command line will pop up and be running.
 This is ok!
 Don't worry about the terminal but do leave it running.
 If you exit the terminal, Taguette will stop.
 Taguette should automatically pop up in your web browser, but if for some reason it doesn't, navigate to

 localhost:7465 to begin working on your projects!
-It should look something like this:
+It should look something like this (if you're using Taguette on a server, you should see 'account' where 'single-user mode' is):

 Start a project